samarara/diwya-portfolio/src/pages/case-studies/ideating-conversational-interfaces.md

 With the help of personas and our user surveys, we were able to identify the main problem for our target users and develop a problem statement:

-> “How might we build an experience for people that will explain how students can best fund their education?”
+> How might we build an experience for people that will explain how students can best fund their education?

 # Ideate